-I certify that I have read and understand the above information regarding steroid use, heart disease in student-athletes, nutrition and performance resources, and concussion management.
-Any inquires may be directed to the school Athletic Trainer.

-Student-Athlete Full Name

-Date of Birth
+diagnosis of this problem should not be based entirely on a decrease in athletic performance.
+I certify that I have read and understand the above information reperformance resources, and concussion management.
+Any inquir egarding steroid use, heart disease in student-athletes, nutrition and res may be directed to the school Athletic Trainer.
+Student-Athlete Full Name Date of Birth Parent/Guardian Signature Date

-Parent/Guardian Signature

-Date